What's Inside This Rust Programming Language Deck

 Yes, Rust can be used for web development, especially with frameworks like Actix and Rocket.
 Its performance and safety features also make it a strong candidate for backend services and APIs.

-Create Your Rust Programming Language Presentation
+Ready to Create Your Rust Programming Language Presentation?